 Then you need to look carefully to see if you can form a local historic district.
 That would help you prevent "remuddling" of the outside of the structures.
 By now, many of the potential historic districts have been discovered in larger cities, but small cities and towns may be overlooking the obvious.
 You want a historic district if the potential exists, because it will help preserve and even elevate property values.
 And it will help prevent future irreversible design changes.

 As the restoration and revitalization is progressing, you'll need to take an aggressive stance toward anyone that doesn't add to the effort by keeping up their property.
 What constitutes "not keeping up their property" varies from place to place, of course.
 In some places, putting out a political sign is bad form.
-The neighborhood version of war might occur when someone puts an old car up on cement blocks and leaves it there.
-Or maybe not, depending on the culture.
+The neighborhood version of war might occur when someone puts an old car up on cement blocks and leaves it there, or maybe most neighbors would regard that as no big deal, depending on the culture.

 Your solution could be as close as code enforcement, and you should check out that option.

 But if code enforcement does not work, what you need is a neighborhood watchdog.
 Not a neighborhood watch for crime, but a watchdog person or committee to report on problem properties.
 Form a committee and write polite letters to the owners telling them just how they are violating the neighborhood's sense of propriety.
 Some people like this task; it's akin to the appeal of gossip or meddling.